Between Bangkok's mega highways, 'pocket parks' sprout

 World

-Residents of the 11 million often say they lack public green spaces
+Residents of the sprawling city of 11 million often say they lack public green spaces

 Residents of the sprawling city of 11 million often say they lack public green spaces, with greenery only available for the wealthy -- something Governor Chadchart Sittipunt has pledged to change.